 Test the operation of user-defined function blocks sufficiently before distributing them for application.
-1. Right-click the user-defined function block to export in the Project Window and select Export.

 - 2. Select the location to export and click the Save Button. - The Activation Key Dialog Box will be displayed.
 Record the activation key and click the OK Button.
 The activation key is required to import the user-defined function block.